OFFLINE-GmbH/oc-bootstrapper/README.md

  #### SSH deployments with bare repos

-  If you use SSH deployments with a bare repo, make sure to require `oc-bootstrapper` locally in your procect:

-    composer require offline/oc-bootstrapper

-Then, in your deployment script simply run `./vendor/bin/october install` to install the October source code and all of your plugins during deployment.
+  If you use SSH deployments with a bare repo, make sure to  run `./vendor/bin/october install` in your deployment script to install the October source code and all of your plugins .
 If the October source code is already available it won't be downloaded again.

 If you use the provided GitLab deployment via Envoy make sure to simply uncomment [this line](https://github.com/OFFLINE-GmbH/oc-bootstrapper/blob/fd45b66580f4b1af24880a3b331635a7654cf4ed/templates/Envoy.blade.php#L17).